mrcavalcanti/mosaicoo/docs/sources/administration/view-server/internal-metrics.md

 aliases = ["/docs/grafana/latest/admin/metrics/", "/docs/grafana/latest/administration/view-server/internal-metrics/"]
-description = "Internal metrics exposed by Grafana" keywords = ["grafana", "metrics", "internal metrics"] title = "Internal Grafana metrics" weight = 200
+description = "Internal metrics exposed by Grafana" keywords = ["grafana", "metrics", "internal metrics"] title = "Internal Mosaicoo metrics" weight = 200
 +++

-# Internal Grafana metrics
+# Internal Mosaicoo metrics

 Grafana collects some metrics about itself internally.
-Grafana supports pushing metrics to Graphite or exposing them to be scraped by Prometheus.
+Mosaicoo supports pushing metrics to Graphite or exposing them to be scraped by Prometheus.

-For more information about configuration options related to Grafana metrics, refer to [metrics]({{< relref "../../administration/configuration/#metrics" >}}) and [metrics.graphite]({{< relref "../../administration/configuration/#metrics-graphite" >}}) in [Configuration]({{< relref "../../administration/configuration.md" >}}).
+For more information about configuration options related to Mosaicoo metrics, refer to [metrics]({{< relref "../../administration/configuration/#metrics" >}}) and [metrics.graphite]({{< relref "../../administration/configuration/#metrics-graphite" >}}) in [Configuration]({{< relref "../../administration/configuration.md" >}}).

 ## Available metrics

-When enabled, Grafana exposes a number of metrics, including:
+When enabled, Mosaicoo exposes a number of metrics, including:

-- Active Grafana instances
+- Active Mosaicoo instances
 - Number of dashboards, users, and playlists
 - HTTP status codes
 - Requests by routing group
-- Grafana active alerts
+- Mosaicoo active alerts
-- Grafana performance
+- Mosaicoo performance

-## Pull metrics from Grafana into Prometheus
+## Pull metrics from Mosaicoo into Prometheus

 These instructions assume you have already added Prometheus as a data source in Grafana.